 This creates a series of nine meetings under a single title, Fridays and Saturdays on alternate weeks, with the same group of participants.

 Solicit input on preferred meeting dates.

-- Any of the separate meetings generated by the multiple-slot definition can be can be modified, if it becomes necessary: To make the series visible, in the Meetings list, either expand it alone or select the checkbox labelled "Expand all recurring meetings."
+- Any of the separate meetings generated by the multiple-slot definition can be can be modified if it becomes necessary: To make the series visible, in the Meetings list either expand it alone or select the checkbox labeled "Expand all recurring meetings."
 For the meeting in question, click on "Modify," and select "Modify current only" at the top of the page, as you change the time or date.